 Soak with the locals

 My goal in coming to the Lukacs Baths was to have an authentic Budapest bathing experience and – from the woman doling out mugs of hot spring water (good for stomach disorders), to the middle-aged couple kissing in the pool – the Lukacs Baths are certainly that.
-Like so many of the other public Budapest baths, in a city sitting on 123 hot springs, Lukacs is a bathhouse with roots.
+Like so many of the other public Budapest baths, Lukacs is a bathhouse with old roots.

 Budapest baths have a past

 The history of the Lukacs Baths go back some 800 years.
 Think about it!
 How old is your bathtub?
 In the 12th century the Knights of St. John settled near the site of the present Lukacs Baths, using the thermal water to heal the sick.
 Later, during Ottoman rule, the Turks built a bathhouse here and amazingly, the inner dome still stands.
 Today, the main architectural style of Lukacs is Neoclassical, dating from the 19th-century when the baths became part of a spa hospital.